Allaisa/Allaisa/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other people
-- ⚡ Weird fact: I love to do sport stacking(weird right?)
+- ⚡ Weird fact: Other Than Coding I love to do sport stacking

 ### Connect with me: